 Fig. 1: The role of coronin 1 in the induction of autoimmune pathology.
 Coronin 1-deficient (Cor 1-/-) and wild-type (WT) mice were immunized with MOG35-55 peptide in CFA to induce active EAE.
-Left panels, Immunohistological analyses (F4/80) of spinal cord sections (lumbar).
-Right panel, quantification of lesion sizes.
-From Siegmund et al. (2011) J. Immunol 186:3452. and activation of the protein kinase A. Coronin 1 deficiency resulted in severe functional defects at excitatory synapses.
+Left panels: Immunohistological analyses (F4/80) of spinal cord sections (lumbar).
+Right panel: Quantification of lesion sizes.
+From Siegmund et al. (2011) J. Immunol 186:3452.
+Coronin 1-dependent activation of neurons Recent work followed up on the realization that besides immune cells, also a certain class of neurons, the excitatory neurons, express coronin 1.
+Interestingly, coronin 1 is encoded in a genomic region associated with neurobehavioral dysfunction.
+In recent work we found that coronin 1 plays an important role in cognition and behavior by regulating the cyclic AMP (cAMP) signaling pathway: when cell surface receptors are activated, coronin 1 stimulates cAMP production and activation of the protein kinase A. Coronin 1 deficiency resulted in severe functional defects at excitatory synapses.
 Furthermore, in both mice and humans, deletion or mutation of coronin 1 causes severe neurobehavioral defects, including social deficits, increased aggression, and learning disabilities.
 Strikingly, treatment with a membrane-permeable analogue of cAMP restored synaptic plasticity and behavioral defects in mice lacking coronin 1.
 Together this work not only shows a critical role for coronin 1 in neurobehavior but also defines a new role for the coronin family in regulating the transmission of signals within cells (Jayachandran et al., PloS Biology, 2014).
 A conserved pathway sensing cell surface stimulation?
 Coronin 1 is one of seven coronin molecules expressed in mammalian cells, and whether or not there is redundancy among the different coronins remains unknown.
 We have recently initiated a project in which we analyze the role of the coronin 1 homologue in the lower eukaryote Dictyostelium discoideum, that only expresses one single short coronin isoform.
 It turns out that in Dictyostelium, coronin is required for the initiation of the developmental processes associated with starvation, that also involves activation of the cAMP/protein kinase A pathway (see Vinet et al., MoBC, 2014).
-Current work aims to unravel the molecular details of the coroninmediated activation of the cAMP/PKA pathway leading to Dictyostelium multicellular development.
-RESEARCH GROUP JEAN PIETERS
+Current work aims to unravel the molecular details of the coronin-mediated activation of the cAMP/PKA pathway leading to Dictyostelium multicellular development.

-Fig. 2: Localization of coronin 1 at synapses: Coronin 1 colocalizes with synaptic markers in excitatory neurons.
+Fig. 2: Localization of coronin 1 at synapses: Coronin 1 co-localizes with synaptic markers in excitatory neurons.
 In such neurons of the amygdala, coronin 1 modulates activation of the cAMP/Protein kinase A pathway.
 As a consequence, coronin 1 depletion results in severe neurobehavioral defects.
 See Jayachandran et al., PloS Biology 2014.